sourcegraph/about/handbook/engineering/web/goals.md

 **_Deliver the full, unique value of [extensions](https://docs.sourcegraph.com/extensions) to our users._**

-**Outcome**: Our webapp, browser extensions and native integrations are great platforms to provide our users unique value through extensions.
-These platforms are well-maintained, consistent, easy to setup, well-documented, well-tested, performant, and show their power through convincing extensions built on top of them.
+**Outcome**: Our webapp, browser extensions and native integrations, and code insights are great platforms to provide our users unique value.
+These platforms are well-maintained, well-designed, consistent, easy to setup, well-documented, well-tested, performant, and leave users impressed.
 The extensions platform and API provide powerful capabilities to extension developers and a great developer experience.
+The webapp helps users discover and employ the full power of Sourcegraph effectively.
+Code insights expose the value of code metadata to users at all levels of an organization.

 ### Medium term

 To reach our long-term goal, we set the following medium-term goals to guide our short-term iteration plans.
-We will tackle these medium-term goals in order, though expect to have some work done in parallel as we progress.

-1. **Make the products that extensions are build on (web app, code host integrations) more consistent and improve discoverability.**
+1. **Make the Sourcegraph web interfaces more consistent and improve discoverability of Sourcegraph features.**
    Our web app has accumulated a lot of design debt over time, which negatively impacts how we can use it as a vehicle to deliver extensions.
-   With areas like the repository page, user settings area (which extensions are configured through), navigation, command palette UI and the extension registry affected, it is hard to provide a good UX around extensions (the extension registry blends into goal (2)).
+   With areas like the repository page, user settings area (which extensions are configured through), navigation, settings, command palette UI and overall design affected, we want to provide the best possible UX for using Sourcegraph.
-   Our code host integrations, which are an implementation of our extension API, are a huge driver of adoption inside companies and multiply the value of extensions by bringing them into code review workflows, but are difficult to discover and setup.
+   Our code host integrations, which are an implementation of our extension API, are a huge driver of adoption inside companies and multiply the value of extensions by bringing them into code review workflows, and we want to ensure every user can discover and set them up.
-2. **Bring the extension platform into shape.**
+2. **Make extensions a core part of Sourcegraph users' experiences.**
    Our extension platform includes the workflow around creating, installing and using extensions, the API exposed to developers and its documentation.
    To grow adoption of extensions, these need to be solid, but they are currently lacking on multiple dimensions.
-   Some API areas like code insights are still in prototype phase and are still undocumented (this blends into goal (3)).
-   Our extension host is also currently implemented in a way that makes it difficult for us to maintain, evolve to enable more use cases and to onboard new teammates into this area of the codebase.
-   Combining this with writing a few smaller extensions (part of goal (3)) allows us to dogfood the experience and inform us where the platform is lacking.
-3. **Build out compelling use cases with the extensions platform.**
-   This includes writing more extensions ourselves, but also extending the extension API with more capabilities to enable more use cases.
-   We have a long list of ideas and use cases customers shared with us that we can solve and/or enable customers to solve with extensions.
+   We have a powerful extension API, but we know of use cases and customer requests that could put adddional endpoints to use.
-   Some of these integrate Sourcegraph with more external services to suit the setups of more customers, others provide completely new value no other product provides.
+   Extensions are much-loved by users, but the extensions registry can be difficult to discover and has room for design improvements around finding the most useful extensions and making someone excited to build their own extension.
+3. **Make insights an entirely new reason to use Sourcegraph.**
+   We have a powerful amount of information about a codebase, and we want to expose metrics that let our users measure and track their own goals, whether those are migrations, code smells, security needs, cross-collaboration, or other information about code.
+We want to focus this project on the most pressing needs of our customers, before expanding it to cover continually more use cases.

 ### Short term